 I have spent the past nine months pretty much travelling non-stop and it has been and is amazing!
-But we all know that traveling and constantly being on the road also can be a bit tough sometimes – some people are of course better at it than others and don’t miss home and their daily life as much as others do.
+But we all know that travelling and constantly being on the road can be a bit tough sometimes – some people are better at it than others and don’t miss home and their daily life as much as others do.
 I, myself, sometimes get a feeling when travelling that it is nice to take some time off from the constant exploring and just take a few hours to chill and relax.
-Simply to spend some time to unwind and get your thoughts and minds in order.
+Simply to spend some time unwinding and get your thoughts and minds in order.

 When travelling, a lot of things happen and occur in a short amount of time and in order to sort your memories, thoughts and opinions, it is a perfectly good idea to take some “time off travelling”.
 A way I do this is to find a good place to eat breakfast or brunch and simply go there for a couple of hours, and enjoy some quiet time to myself.
 Even if you are just travelling for a couple of days, breakfast or brunch in a cool place is undoubtedly always a good idea!

 I love breakfast, so I have been to way too many cool places for breakfast and brunch around the globe, so it was a little tricky trying to find the five best ones, so beneath each of them, I also give tips to alternative places to try out.
 I assure you that all of the places on this list are worth trying out!